jtsage/FS_XMLTools/READMEs/i3dChecker.md

 ### --collisions / --no-collisions

 This switch is for checking collisions against a list of known common and known uncommon bit masks.
 It also will produce an error if you are using any of the depreciated bits.

+## --rotation-scale / --no-rotation-scale

+This switch is for checking unusual rotations that are often due to negative scaling in blender, it will also note which parts have a non-1,1,1 scale.

 ## Sample Output